-- (2) A contestant shall have an active license at the time of the contest. - (3) An applicant for a professional boxer license shall have the department's determination that he or she is able to compete as a professional contestant and either of the following: - (a) A record of having fought a minimum of 7 amateur contests or 28 amateur rounds. - (b) An active professional boxer license in this state or another state, territory, country, or tribal nation. - (c) The commission's approval based on proven competence. - (4) An applicant for a professional mixed martial artist license shall have the department's determination that he or she is able to compete as a professional contestant and either of the following: - (a) A record of having fought a minimum of 5 sanctioned amateur contests. - (b) An active professional mixed martial artist license in this state or another state, territory, country, or tribal nation. - (c) The commission's approval based on proven competence. - (5) An applicant for a professional kickboxing or muay that contestant license shall have the department's determination that he or she is able to compete as a professional contestant and either of the following: - (a) A record of having fought a minimum of 5 amateur contests.
-A kickboxing or muay that applicant shall provide the department with contest results of 5 amateur contests. - (b) An active professional kickboxing or muay that license in this state or another state, territory, country, or tribal nation. - (c) The commission's approval based on proven competence. - (6) All professional kickboxing or muay thai contestant licensees must obtain a national identification card.
+- (2) A contestant shall have an active license at the time of the contest. - (3) An applicant for a professional boxer license shall have the department's determination that he or she is able to compete as a professional contestant and either of the following: - (a) A record of having fought a minimum of 7 amateur contests or 28 amateur rounds. - (b) An active professional boxer license in this state or another state, country, or tribal nation. - (4) An applicant for a professional mixed martial artist license shall have the department's determination that he or she is able to compete as a professional contestant and either of the following: - (a) A record of having fought a minimum of 5 sanctioned amateur contests. - (b) An active professional mixed martial artist license in this state or another state, country, or tribal nation.